aligoren/blockmemento/README.md

    - Click "Load unpacked"
    - Select the downloaded folder

-3. In Firefox:
-   - Go to `about:debugging`
-   - Click "This Firefox" tab
-   - Click "Load Temporary Add-on"
-   - Select the manifest.json file in the downloaded folder

 ## Usage

 1. Go to a user's profile page on Twitter/X